The ultimate guide to leadership for first-time managers

 This’ll help you figure out team dynamics, such as any leaders within the group, introverts and extroverts, and preferred ways of working.
 You’ll also unearth potential problems with processes, tools and equipment as employees see a new manager as a chance to upend slow or broken systems.

 These meetings will also be an opportunity to learn more about the aspirations of your team, helping you understand how its composition might change in the future.
-Ask certain staff members to help you get up to speed with current progress on projects, and each element within them.
+Ask staff members to help you get up to speed with current progress on projects.